 - Adopting healthy lifestyle habits reduces the risk of developing high blood pressure, diabetes, and heart disease and may reduce the risk of some cancers coming back after treatment.

 - Staying in touch with your primary health care provider and your cancer care team and going to all scheduled follow-up appointments are other important ways to stay healthy after cancer.

 After being diagnosed with cancer, many patients and survivors worry about the cancer coming back after treatment and focus on what they can do to reduce their risk of recurrence.
 While there is evidence that making positive lifestyle changes during and after cancer treatment may play a role in preventing a recurrence or second cancer, many survivors are more likely to develop other chronic health issues, such as:

 - Heart problems, such as congestive heart failure

-- Osteoporosis (thinning of the bones) and fractures
+- Osteoporosis (thinning of the bones) and bone fractures (breaks)

 - High blood pressure

 - High cholesterol levels

 You can help prevent and manage these health issues by talking with your primary care provider and your oncology team.
 They will address any of these health concerns and give you suggestions for improving your health and quality of life.
 These suggestions should include eating healthier foods, exercising more, stopping tobacco use, limiting the amount of alcohol you drink, and finding positive ways to manage stress.